 AI can help in the behavioral analytics of the users.
 With this ability of AI, algorithms can self-learn users’ behavior and create a pattern regarding usage, time, and platforms.
 This behavior includes login times, IP, address, typing and scrolling patterns, and timings.
 AI-powered tools consistently monitor and real-time data and can immediately detect irregularities in data or behavior, reducing the chances of potential damage.

-Why AI Must Be Embraced By The Organizations To Strengthen Cybersecurity?
+AI Cybersecurity: Why It Must Be Embraced By The Organizations?

-The benefits of using AI for cybersecurity are quite clear because of AI’s versatility and ability.
+The benefits of using AI cybersecurity are quite clear because of AI’s versatility and ability.

 This is one of the critical factors in cybersecurity as timely action must be taken to combat threats and attacks.
 With AI, companies can detect threats faster than ever before.
 They can deploy software for continuous scanning and advanced threat detection techniques.